aganse/gpt_client/README.md

 CLI tools to access the OpenAI LLM APIs, starting with a ChatGPT client.

 > **TL;DR:** get an OpenAPI key and put it in env var OPENAI_API_KEY, make a
-> python env and pip install openai and rich packages, run **python pygpt.py**.
+> python env and pip install the openai, rich, & beautifulsoup4 packages, then
-> Bashgpt is older, has some problems, and is just for reference.
+> run **python pygpt.py**.
+Bashgpt is older, has some problems, and is just
+> for reference.

 OpenAI serves a ChatGPT web client on its webpage, but I really prefer to keep certain things in the terminal, especially if I often copy/paste the results